May 22, 2017

 A concept of deduplication is almost as old as the computer.
 Its grandparents are the LZ77 and LZ78 compression algorithms that were introduced in 1977 and 1978, respectively.
 They imply the replacement of repeated data sequences with reference to the original ones.
 This concept influenced other popular compression methods.
 The most well-known of these is DEFLATE that is used in PNG image format and ZIP file format.
 However, we are more interested in how the deduplication works with VM backups and how exactly it helps to save storage space and thus costs spent on infrastructure.

-In a nutshell: during the VM backup, data deduplication checks if new blocks of data are identical to those already available in the backup repository.
+If you want to learn what is deduplication in a nutshell: during the VM backup, data deduplication checks if new blocks of data are identical to those already available in the backup repository.
 If there are duplicates, they will not be copied, and a reference to the existing data blocks will be created.
 That’s it.

 How much space can data deduplication win?
 Here’s an example: The minimum system requirements for Windows Server 2016 claim that you need at least 32 gigabytes of free disk space to install the system.
 If you have ten VMs running this OS, their backup will total at least 320 GB, and this is just a clean operating system, without any applications or databases on it.
 The odds are that if you need to deploy more than one VM with the same system, you will use a template, and this means that initially, you will have ten identical machines.
 And this also means that you will get 10 sets of duplicate data blocks.
 In this example, you will have 1:10 storage space saving ratio.
 In general, savings ranging from 1:5 to 1:10 are considered to be good.